broadinstitute/2022_PERISCOPE/README.md

 conda activate periscope_2022
 ```

+Expected install time for the computational environment is less than 10 minutes.

 ## Replicating our workflow

 All of our data is publicly available so that our entire workflow can be replicated.